Nitaivs/Aclaro/PROJEKT_DOKUMENTATION_GER.md

 ## Summary

-The ProSeed application uses modern web technologies in a clear 3-tier architecture.
+The Aclaro application uses modern web technologies in a clear 3-tier architecture.
 The relational data model with 8 main entities and 5 junction tables enables flexible process and task management with hierarchical structures.
 Data quality is ensured at multiple levels (database, JPA, service layer, API).
 The use of Flyway for schema migrations and different profiles (dev/prod) enables a professional development and deployment pipeline.